Center Home Science Policy Photos University of Colorado spacer

 • Do you agree with the author’s central assertions, theories, ideas?
 If so, why?
 If not, why not?

-Considering and/or writing out answers to these questions will only help you as you prepare for the class discussions (especially in the week you co-facilitate) as well as your individual research papers.
-I encourage you to arrange additional student-led discussion groups outside of class as needed/desired.
+Considering and/or writing out answers to these questions will help you as you prepare for the class discussions (especially in the week you co-facilitate) as well as your individual research papers.
+I also encourage you to arrange additional student-led discussion groups outside of class as needed/desired.

 Attendance

-Each person enrolled in the course is expected to engage critically with the issues that are discussed.
-This requires that everyone be consistently engaged and present in each class through discussion and questions about the class topics and materials.
+Each person enrolled in the course is expected to participate in each session with the issues that are discussed.
+This requires that everyone be consistently present in each class through discussion and questions about the class topics and materials.
+Our discussion inevitably will build upon previous sessions.
+Consequently, if you accumulate more than three unexcused absences during the quarter, you will not pass the course.

 Class Participation